futureUnsure/AI-CS561/InferenceEngine/README.md

 --------
 - Simulates Logic Programming primitives on a Knowledge Base
 - Computes if the given query can be inferred from the Knowledge Base or not
-- Implemented Backward Chaining algorithm with loop detection for inference
+- Uses Backward Chaining algorithm with loop detection for inference

 Introduction
 ------------